Employment income confirmation

-We check your employment income is correct so you get the right amount.
+We check your employment income is correct so you get the right payment amount.

-As a part of this process we match data with the Australian Taxation Office (ATO) and other government agencies.
+We match data with the Australian Taxation Office (ATO) and other government agencies as part of this process.

-Watch our video to learn why it is important to confirm your employment income and what you need to do.
+Watch our video to learn why it’s important to confirm your employment income and what you need to do.

-Please note, these are not debt letters.
-Our letter will ask you to check the information provided by the ATO carefully.
+It’s important to know this letter is not a debt letter.
+Our letter asks you to check the details provided by the ATO carefully.
 You need to check the:

 - name of your employer or employers

 You should check if your employer uses a name other than their registered business name.
 You might find this information on your:

 You should also confirm the dates you worked for your employer.
 The dates you worked and how much you earned affect how we calculate your payment amount.

 Make sure you enter your income for each fortnight.
 How much you earn may vary so you should check your pay slips or bank statements for the correct details.
 We may ask you to send us copies of these.